 A lease option means the seller is willing to lease the home, while giving the buyer an option to purchase it later at an agreed upon purchase price.
 Lease options are rare.

 Seller may carry is a form of seller financing, where the buyer purchases the property for an agreed-upon price and repays the seller in a series of loan installments.
 The buyer takes possession of the property and (unlike the Land Contract, described above) title is transferred to the buyer up front.
-If the buyer defaults on the loan, the seller can record a "Quick Claim Deed" and have the title restored.
-Most sellers do not check this box, as they prefer cash, not a promissory note.
+If the buyer defaults on the loan, the seller can record a “Quick Claim Deed” and have the title restored.
+Most sellers prefer cash, not a promissory note.

 Shared equity means two parties purchasing the same property can create their own equity interest.
 For example, the two parties might purchase the property with a 60/40 split of ownership and with only one party occupying the home.
 Shared equity is rare, but there is no harm in checking this box and accepting shared equity as a form of financing.